 In 2017, Research Western began creating a series of digitally linked heritage plaques to celebrate significant research-related moments in the university’s history, and to encourage the campus community and its visitors to learn how these contributions have benefited the social, financial, cultural and medical well-being of citizens in Canada and abroad.

-Two plaques, voted on by the Western community, will be cast annually: one from a STEM discipline and one from a social sciences, arts and humanities-based discipline.
+Two plaques, voted on by the Western community, will be cast biennially: one from a STEM discipline and one from a social sciences, arts and humanities-based discipline.
 Each will be affixed to a relevant building on campus and provide a link to additional media online.